BrianPugh/belay/README.rst

 Belay is a library that enables the rapid development of projects that interact with hardware via a micropython-compatible board.

+Belay works by automatically using the REPL interface of a micropython board from Python code running on PC.

 `Quick Video of Belay in 22 seconds.`_

 See `the documentation`_ for usage and other details.